The Asia-Africa Growth Corridor is an economic cooperation

 Southern African Development Community (SADC): Angola,

-Botswana, the Comoros, the Democratic Republic of the Congo, Lesotho, Malawi, Madagascar, Mauritius, Mozambique, Namibia, the Seychelles,
+Botswana, the Comoros, the DR Congo, Lesotho, Malawi, Madagascar, Mauritius, Mozambique, Namibia, the Seychelles,

-Trade relations of the African countries of the corridor with the United States:
+Trade relations of the African countries of the corridor with the U.S.:

-Relations of the African countries of the corridor with the European Union
+Relations of the African countries of the corridor with the EU

 Mauritius: